karanaditya993/bootcampjobs/README.md

 ------------------------------------------

+##Friday, July 17, 2015

+* 11:00 AM- **Standup (1 min each)**
+ * James- Yesterday was good.
+K and I went through phase 1 nokogiri challenge, get a good feel for nokogiri.
+Did not write any code.
+ * Getting nokogiri sauce down
+* Mike
+  * Wireframe for webpages
+  * Spoke with Marie about current DBC job sites
+* Henry
+  * Research on advanced CSS
+  * Sass and atomic
+  * Coderkit trial for advanced CSS
+ * Karan
+  * Ran through simple nokogiri scraping last night
+  * Thought about today's day plan
+  * Want to stay positive and on schedule, worked really well yesterday

 ##Wireframes
 This is our home page.
 One button displays our standard list of DBC compatible jobs.
 The other is a button to login with github.